nilamdeka23/AirlineReservationSystem/README.md

  > You can not delete a flight that has one or more reservation, in which case, the deletion should fail with error code 400.

-### Detailed API test screenshots can be found in a report file, at the [link](https://github.com/nilamdeka23/AirlineReservationSystem/blob/master/report.pdf)
+## Request/Response
+Follow this [link](https://github.com/nilamdeka23/AirlineReservationSystem/blob/master/report.pdf) to view a detailed report on the exposed services.

+## Test framework used,
+Junit

 ### Thank you note
-To enalbe HTTPS in SpringBoot, I followed this [link](http://drissamri.be/blog/java/enable-https-in-spring-boot/).
+To enalbe HTTPS in SpringBoot, I had immense help following this [link](http://drissamri.be/blog/java/enable-https-in-spring-boot/).

-##### Useful Stackoverflow [thread](http://stackoverflow.com/questions/24497809/compare-intervals-jodatime-in-alist-for-overlap) for time comparison.
+Also, Stackoverflow [thread](http://stackoverflow.com/questions/24497809/compare-intervals-jodatime-in-alist-for-overlap) was useful for time comparison.